-This course is designed as a seminar for the discussion of current issues and trends in special education.
+The course will emphasize direct investigation, methods, procedures, and reviews of research in special education.
+It will examine the various types of research that can be and are conducted and the collection, analysis and reporting of findings based on sound methodological procedures.
+(GR) education.
 The role of research in educational reform will be highly emphasized.
 Topics may include, but are not limited to, inclusive education, collaborating with parents and professionals, assessment, early intervention, transition, and categories of disability.
 Prerequisite: SED 610.
 (GR)